-Selective herbicide application prevents regrowth of hardwoods, and promotes the grown of lower-growing plants like grasses, shrubs, ferns and berries that do not interfere with power lines.
+Selective herbicide application prevents regrowth of hardwoods, and promotes the growth of lower-growing plants like grasses, shrubs, ferns and berries that do not interfere with power lines.

-Our work will occur only in the following areas on the transmission lines indicated on the map above :
+Our work will occur only in the following areas:

 Permissions, public notice and water protection